T. J. Lang: Green Bay Packers

 Lang was selected in the fourth round (109th overall) by the Green Bay Packers in the 2009 NFL draft.
 On July 7, 2009, he signed a contract with the Packers.
 Lang started his first game at the left tackle position versus the Cleveland Browns due to an injury to Chad Clifton.

 On August 14, 2012, Lang signed a four-year contract extension with the Packers worth $20.8 million and a $5.5 million signing bonus through the 2016 season.

 For his play during the 2016 season, Lang earned his first Pro Bowl appearance in the 2017 Pro Bowl.

 Detroit Lions

 On March 12, 2017, Lang signed a three-year contract with the Detroit Lions.
 He started 13 games at right guard in his first season in Detroit, on his way to his second Pro Bowl.

 In 2018, Lang started six games at right guard, missing three games due to head, back, and neck injuries, before being placed on injured reserve on November 14, 2018.

 On March 8, 2019, Lang was released by the Lions.

 On March 29, 2019, Lang announced his retirement from the NFL.

 Broadcasting career

 Lang joined the Detroit Lions Radio Network as a sideline reporter beginning in the 2021 season.

 Personal life

 Lang appeared in the movie Pitch Perfect 2 with a group of then-Packer teammates.

+Lang's father, Thomas, died of lung cancer in January 2012, at the age of 55.